 Patricia Highsmith in eight movies

-Leaving aside Alfred Hitchcock, who discovered her for the cinema, Hollywood paid little attention to Patricia Highsmith.
-The North American author was much better received in Europe, hence the first adaptations of her proliferated in France and it was not until the version of the British Anthony MInghella, many years after her death, that she was a prophet on earth her.
+Leaving aside Alfred Hitchcockwho discovered her for the cinema, Hollywood did not pay much attention to Patricia Highsmith.
+The North American author was much better received in Europe, hence the first adaptations of her proliferated in France and it was not until the British version Anthony Minghellamany years after his death, may he have been a prophet in his land.

 Alfred Hitchcock (1951)